 Jason has advised on numerous high-profile, strategic global and domestic transactions, including:

-- Aon plc, a UK-based global professional services firm, as Canadian counsel in its US$30 billion proposed acquisition of Willis Towers Watson
+- Aon plc, a UK-based global professional services firm, as Canadian counsel on its now terminated US$30 billion proposed acquisition of Willis Towers Watson

 - Special Committee of Clearwater Seafoods Incorporated in respect of a proposed acquisition of Clearwater Seafoods by a 50-50 joint venture between Premium Brands Holdings Corporation and a coalition of Mi'kmaq First Nations for a transaction valued at approximately C$1 billion